 The Theory of Language Meetings are meetings reflecting the research interests and projects at the Language in Interaction Consortium.
 For each meeting there will be an invited speaker, and discussions open to topics including (but not limited to) language structure (e.g., morphology, syntax), semantics, pragmatics, multimodality, also from a cross-linguistic, developmental, neurocomputational perspective (and more!).

-We invite you for an informal get-together at 13:45, with coffee and cake.
+As usual, there will be an informal get-together from 13:45, with coffee, sandwiches and cake.

 We hope for a high attendance!